- Homosexuality

 Non-binary options absent.

-Gender-affirming care in North Carolina is legal.
+Gender-affirming care in North Carolina is legal, but banned for minors.

 Legal recognition of non-binary gender in North Carolina is not legally recognized.